TomiIsojarvi/CO2-Finland/README.md

 #### Advanced Search
 <img src="Doc/advanced_search.png" alt="Tooltip" style="width:200px;"/>
-Advanced Search is used for more customizable search.
+Advanced Search is used for more detailed search.

 ##### Start date and End date
 Select the start date and end date.
 Select whether you want the data to be shown from the start date or from the end date.